 The Academic Guidance and College Counseling program is an essential part of the total education process at Marin Catholic.
-The counselors are committed to the education of the whole person.
-We work to enhance the personal, social, spiritual, educational, and career growth of each student.
-We recognize students need a developmental approach to learning and the life skill experiences.
-Therefore, we view school counseling as developmental in nature, building upon previously learned skills.
+The counselors are committed to the education of the whole person and work to enhance the personal, social, spiritual, educational, and career growth of each student.
+Marin Catholic recognizes students need a developmental approach to learning and life skill experiences.
+Therefore, school counseling is seen as developmental in nature, building upon previously learned skills.

 When students enter Marin Catholic they are assigned a counselor who remains their counselor throughout the entire four years.
 This designation allows the counselor to build relationships with both the student and parent/s.
-Although students are assigned to a particular counselor, the department maintains an open-door policy that supports students are able to meet with any counselor in the department depending on the situation, their counselor's availability, or other factors.
-Counselors have contact with the students in a variety of formats: individually, small groups, classroom guidance, and class-level assemblies.
-Counselors are available to meet with students at their request or by referrals of parents or school personnel.
+Although students are assigned to a particular counselor, the department maintains an open-door policy that supports students being able to meet with any counselor in the department, depending on the situation, their counselor's availability, or other factors.
+Counselors have contact with the students in a variety of formats: one on one, in small groups, within classrooms, and at class-level assemblies.
+Counselors are available to meet with students at their request, by referrals of parents, or through referrals by school personnel.